stringflow/pokemon-core/docs/execution.md

 `(GameBoy *gb, const char *path) -> ExecutionResult`
 Executes a full movement string, where actions are optionally seperated by spaces.
 May not complete the entire path if a disturbance occurrs (wild encounter, collision, etc).
 Returns the address of the final [gameboy_execute](#gameboy_execute) call.
+### gameboy_cleartext
+`(GameBoy *gb, int held_button) -> void`
+Clears all text until control is resumed to the player.
+This may happen at YES/NO dialogues, when overworld movement is resumed, etc. It will hold the specified button while text is printing for adequate manip execution, or no button at all for instant text execution.
+### gameboy_pickupitem
+`(GameBoy *gb) -> void`
+Picks up the item in front of the player.
 ### gameboy_yoloball
 `(GameBoy *gb) -> bool`
 Throws the ball located at the top of the item bag.
 Returns whether or not the pokemon was captured.